Tornadoes of 1962: May 14 (Austria)

-A low-end F2/T4 tornado hit St. Margarethen.
+A low-end F2/T4 tornado hit St. Margarethen, Burgenland.

 June

 There were 171 tornadoes confirmed in the US in June.

 June 7

 A rare F1 tornado touched down in Mayagüez, Puerto Rico, causing extensive damage.
 This was followed by a small outbreak of nine tornadoes in Texas and Kansas.
 Three tornadoes, two rated F2 and the other rated F0, caused damage in and around Silverton, Texas.
 Another F2 tornado hit the northwest side of Rotan, Texas.
 One final F2 tornado occurred east of McAllaster, Kansas.
 None of the tornadoes caused casualties.